cbcrg/tcoffee/docs/tcoffee_manual.rst

 Expresso sproteases_small.expresso 1.33
 T-Coffee sproteases_small.tc_aln   1.35
 ClustalW sproteases_small.cw_aln   1.52
-Mafft    sproteases_small.mafft    1.36
+MAFFT    sproteases_small.mafft    1.36
-Muscle   sproteases_small.muscle   1.34
+MUSCLE   sproteases_small.muscle   1.34
 ======== ========================= ======

 As expected, Expresso delivers the best alignment from a structural point of view.
 This makes sense, since Expresso explicitely USES structural information.
 The other figures show us that the structural based alignment is only marginally better than most sequences based alignments.
 Muscle seems to have a small edge here although the reality is that all these figures are impossible to distinguish with the notable exception of ClustalW